-A diet that supports a healthy colon should rely on three main things—fruits, vegetables, and water.
+When not doing a cleanse, eating a diet that supports a healthy colon should rely on three main things — fruits, vegetables, and water.
 While those are the staples, there are lots of delicious and nutritious foods you can add to your diet starting today to support your colon health.

 Fruits and berries provide water, fiber, and antioxidants.
 Apples, bananas, and strawberries are a great place to start, and you may already have them at home.
 Each of these can provide a significant portion of your daily fiber needs.
-Citrus fruits like oranges and lemons are also a great digestive aid and give you a vitamin C boost.
+Citrus fruits, like oranges and lemons, are also great digestive aids and give you a vitamin C boost.
 Dried fruits like prunes and cranberries can also be beneficial for your colon and act as natural laxatives.